Maintain A Healthy Rhythm

 Unfortunately, many leaders and teams do not work consistently with their values and specific goals in mind and they often neglect their personal needs.
 This leads to increased symptoms of stress and decreased productivity and satisfaction.

-Optimal health should bring a sense of strength and joy, even amidst the day-to-day stresses of life.
+Optimal health should help maintain a healthy rhythm and bring a sense of strength and joy, even amidst the day-to-day stresses of life.
 This sounds simple enough, but when we look at the ‘sadistics’ around stress, we see that 1/3 of working Canadians feel that they are constantly under stress trying to accomplish more than they can handle, that 50% of Canadian workers ages 25-44 worry that they do not spend enough time with friends and family and are lacking balance, and that 2% of Canadian workers reported that they were on the verge of a breakdown.

 First – Understand What We Mean When We Talk About “Stress”